ALex-Everett-Liu/portable-local-graph-enhanced/web-app/DEPLOYMENT.md

 ## Troubleshooting

+### ⚠️ Build Error: "electron-builder" or "sqlite3" native dependencies

+**Problem**: Vercel is trying to build the Electron app instead of deploying the static web app.

+**Solution**:
+1. Go to Vercel Dashboard → Your Project → Settings → General
+2. Scroll to "Root Directory"
+3. **Set Root Directory to `web-app`** (this is critical!)
+4. Save and redeploy

+**Why this happens**: Without setting Root Directory, Vercel uses the repository root which contains the Electron app's `package.json` with `electron-builder` build script.

 ### SQL.js Not Loading
 - Check browser console for errors
 - Ensure internet connection (SQL.js loads from CDN)